MSCS-BPP/Business-Process-Platform/README.md

 - The system data maintenance center allows users with administrator rights to perform unified maintenance.
 - Users with administrator rights can maintain the application’s system data.
 - Adjustable Flow push template (users do not need to design Power Automate Flow, they only need to adjust the content to achieve partial customization simply).

+## Installation
+Access the "Releases" page and download the Power Platform solution zip file.